keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 When we think, not only are our minds lazy and prone to inertia, limited in scope, and erratic along the route, what’s more is that our mind is also delusive regarding the basis on which we think.

 In his book, Kahneman has cited many cases about experts failing their own expertise.
 The situation is intriguing to study.
-The objective discovery from this is that <mark>our beliefs</mark>——the collection of good-and-bads through experiences, and the pedestal of current judgements and decisions——are not often based on facts; but rather <mark>on stories and their coherence.</mark>
+The objective discovery from this is that <mark>our beliefs</mark>—the collection of good-and-bads through experiences, and the pedestal of current judgements and decisions—are not often based on facts; but rather <mark>on stories and their coherence.</mark>

 When we hear a story, we evaluate whether the story makes sense, whether it sounds plausible.
-The further we listen, we analyse whether the information is consistent——consistent with the idea conveyed, consistent with what we were told before——and maybe whether the interlinkages sound admissible.
+The further we listen, we analyse whether the information is consistent—consistent with the idea conveyed, consistent with what we were told before—and maybe whether the interlinkages sound admissible.
 The more complete the story is, the more plausible it appears to us.
 If nothing raises concern to our guard (System 2), we do not necessarily attempt to seek whether what we are hearing/seeing is true; we do not verify it by reflex.

 This is particularly dangerous as how social media and partisan (at times fake) news have demonstrated.
 The former gradually sets us into our own bubble through (micro-)profiling; the latter creeps in and reinforces the echoes in the chamber.
 The more resounding a story seems, the more we may believe it; the more we interact with the things we believe, the more we tend to get profiled as interested in that topic; thus the more we get shown that content… Echoing algorithms and potential dogmatism in short.